John and Frances Angelos Law Center, Room 424

 Law and Poverty

 Professor Gilman directs the Civil Advocacy Clinic, in which student attorneys represent individuals and community groups in a wide array of civil litigation and law reform projects.
 She is involved in numerous groups working on behalf of low-income Marylanders.
 She is the President of the Board of the Public Justice Center, a member of the Committee on Litigation and Legal Priorities of the ACLU of Maryland, and served on the Maryland Bar's Section Council on Delivery of Legal Services from 2003-2008.
 She received the 2010 University System of Maryland Board of Regents' Award for Public Service.
-Professor Gilman is the co-chair of the Scholarship Committee of the AALS Clinical Legal Education Section and is an editor of the Clinical Law Review.
+Professor Gilman is the former co-chair and a member of the Scholarship Committee of the AALS Clinical Legal Education Section and is an editor of the Clinical Law Review.
 She is also a co-director of the Center on Applied Feminism, which works to apply the insights of feminist legal theory to legal practice and policy.
 She is a member of the Maryland and District of Columbia bars.